At Access 2 Perspectives, we are committed to human rights, equity, and ecological sustainability.

 Balancing between ethical concerns and functionality

-Please e-mail us in case of any questions and if you have recommendations to make for us to look into 🙂
+Please e-mail us in case of any questions and if you have recommendations.

 Local storage and green hosting

-We host most of our files – and certainly those that contain sensitive data – on the WindCloud servers in Northern Germany that run on carbon-emission-free energy powered by wind.
+We host our files – and certainly, those that contain sensitive data – in the WindCloud data center in Northern Germany that run on carbon-emission-free energy powered by wind.
 Excess heat is used to grow algae for food supplement production as a by-product.

 Learn more about green/eco-friendly hosting at en.wikipedia.org/wiki/Green_hosting.